katydecorah/katydecorah.github.io/_posts/2013-07-03-google-font-explorer.md

 I love using Google Fonts.
 I know webfonts are a killer for web performance, but I can't help myself.
 I tend to start designing something based on the font.
 I use ems as a unit for measure and for dictating proportions in my design.
 Call it process, call it whatever, I just love a good font.

-I am, however, not a huge fan of the Google Font interface.
+I am not a huge fan of the Google Font interface.
 For example, I never feel like I can accurately preview a font.
 I find myself having to try on different fonts on actual text outside of Google Fonts like I'm in a dressing room.

 I created the Google Font Explorer to find new fonts and test them out a little more accurately.

 I'm tapping into Google's Font API to access all the font families data.
-So you can type in a family to try it out.
+You can type in a family to try it out.
 I used Bootstrap's typeahead to help you find the font as you type.
 You can also click the randomize button to view a totally new font.
 You can edit the dummy or use the lorem ipsum text provided.
 Find out more about the family by clicking the information button.
 I also provided a history list in case you want to go back to a previously viewed family.